-In the "LinkedIn accounts" tab you can add and run LinkedIn accounts through Linked Helper.
+In the "LinkedIn accounts" tab you can manage LinkedIn accounts added to your Linked Helper account.
 Accounts here are separated by filters:

 You can switch between running/stopped to preview only LinkedIn accounts that are currently opened with Linked Helper, or only those that are currently closed.
 You can also switch between archived LinkedIn accounts or those that are in use.
 You can also check on what LinkedIn accounts are running or were run on the current machine, as well as on what machines other LinkedIn accounts or were used the last time.